davidgasquez/handbook/Open Data.md

 ### Why now?
 We have better storage, we have simpler compute, we have more data.
 We need to go one level up in the abstraction ladder.

 During the last few years, a cambrian explosion of open source tools have emerged.
-There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), standards (Arrow, Parquet, ...), and a growing set of open data marketplaces.
+There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), standards (Arrow, Parquet, ...), and a growing set of open data marketplaces (HuggingFace Datasets, Filecoin Slinghshot).
+Also, [DeSci](https://ethereum.org/en/desci/)!

 Organizations like [Our World in Data](https://ourworldindata.org/) or [538](https://fivethirtyeight.com/) provide useful analysis but have to deal with _dataset management_ building custom tools around their workflows.
 There is no `data get OWID/daily-covid-cases`, no `datasets.storage` that could act as entrypoting/protocol to discover datasets that's not Google.